dmithamo/dmithamo/README.md

 ##### :wave: Hi there, Mithamo here

 - I build software for a living and for fun.
-- I have been at it for close to three years now.
+- I have been at it since 2018.

 ##### :hourglass_flowing_sand: Me at a Glance